 With no supervision before 8am and the building locked, it is extremely important to ensure that your child does not arrive at school before 8am.
 We do not believe that this is a safe option for any of our students.

-With more than 670 students expected to arrive at school each day, we want to staggered the arrival of our students as much as possible.
+With around 670 students expected to arrive at school each day, we want to staggered the arrival of our students as much as possible.
 We therefore encourage,

 - Y7-13 families to have their child arrive anywhere from 8am-8.40am each day or between 9.30am and 10.30am if they have a prearranged SDL programme organised with their Learning Advisor.